patalanjohnson/appengine-guestbook-python/delete.md

 2. In index.html, add an if-statement to the template around the link.
 The if-statement should evaluate to true if the user is an admin.
-See the other if-statement for reference on syntax.
+See the other if-statement in index.html for reference on syntax.
+You'll need to use {% and %}.

-# Adding delete handler
+# Adding the delete handler

 Now you'll write the code to actually handle deleting the message when the admin user clicks the link.